MattMcNam/SetSequence/README.md

 About
 -
 SetSequence is a plugin for Portal which allows you to override Chell's animation sequences.
 This can be used to fix the T-pose sequence which will sometimes occur when leaving a portal.
-It is used in an upcoming Portal video to fix the above issue, and will be linked to here upon release.
+It is used in the video [She Got Bored](http://www.youtube.com/watch?v=vqv01s3oZGU), by [Lange (@VanCamp)](https://twitter.com/VanCamp)

+To download, click the Releases tab above and click the big green button

 Usage
 -